-- When getting into character, Leo remarked of it, "I had to really research to get into the mind of somebody like that.
+- When getting into character, Leo remarked, "I had to really research to get into the mind of somebody like that.
 I spent a few days at a home for mentally retarded teens.
 We just talked and I watched their mannerisms.
 People have these expectations that mentally retarded children are really crazy, but that isn't so.
 It's refreshing to see them because everything's so new to them."

-- Leo created Arnie's trademark flicking his finger against his nose, describing it as a sort of "brain wipe...like Arnie is massaging the inside of his brain."
+- Leo created Arnie's trademark of flicking his finger against his nose, describing it as a sort of "brain wipe...like Arnie is massaging the inside of his brain."

 - Leo really did not bathe during the period in filming when Arnie refused to go near water!

 - Leo played Arnie Grape's character so well that when he showed up for the film's premiere, many people were shocked and astonished to learn that the young actor was not actually mentally disabled.

 3. Romeo + Juliet

 Before Leo had the role of Jack in Titanic, he was already a heartthrob for being the handsome, sexy, and romantic boyfriend that every single lady dreamed of having.
 He's played Romeo in the 1996 adaptation of Shakespeare's most popular tragic play, Romeo + Juliet.
 Set in the modern era, Baz Luhrmann's adaption takes the classic play and gives it a histrionic tone with the backdrop of a gang war.
 Although Kate and Leo's chemistry is so perfect in Titanic, it is undeniable that Leo and Claire are also stunning here.

 - DiCaprio's delivery of Romeo's speech at the end was so good that it moved Claire Danes to tears, nearly ruining the scene.
 The moment the director yelled cut, Danes smacked DiCaprio on the arm and said, "Don't make me cry.
 I'm supposed to be comatose, here!"